EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 ## Put installation instructions in a `Dockerfile`

-As mentioned above, building images using Docker should be done by adding the build and installaiton instructions into a `Dockerfile`.
+As mentioned above, building images using Docker should be done by adding the build and installation instructions into a `Dockerfile`.

 A `Dockerfile` is a plain text file with keywords and commands that can be used by Docker to create a new container image.
 In this first example, we are going to create